 How we test

 Why should you pay attention to our recommendations?
 We have reviewed iPhone models since the very beginning, along with almost every major Android smartphone too.
-While the new iPhone 12 models haven’t arrived yet, we’ll be hard at work on our reviews when they do.
 When we try out a phone we live with it every day, mostly as our only smartphone, to see how it performs doing the tasks we all need it to on a daily basis.
 This way, we get to see where it excels, and also where it may fail.
 Then we tell you all about it.

 For that reason, we can make educated recommendations on which phones are worth it.
 Buying one of these is not just a lot of money, it’s committing to one phone for up to two years, should you buy it with a contract through a carrier.
 You need to make sure the decision is the right one, and being as informed as possible ahead of laying down your money is sensible.

 We’re confident buying an iPhone is one of the best decisions you can make in the smartphone market, based on our experience, and the models above are the ones that deserve your attention.

 - Best Apple deals and sales for August 2022

 - The best Samsung Galaxy Watch 5 Pro screen protectors